Economic/epiextracts/docs/contributions/git_tutorial_basics.rst

 Basics of using git
 ========================================

+Use `git <https://git-scm.com/>`_ and `Github <https://github.com/Economic/epiextracts_basicorg>`_ to manage contributions to the EPI extracts.

+This tutorial helps you

 - Create repo on github
-- Clone to local machine
+- Clone the repo to your local machine
-- make commits
+- Make commits
-- push to remote
+- Push the commits to github

-extra stuff:
-- revert
-- squash